Deesus/product-similarity/README.md

 5. We'll now build the Docker services.
 There are two versions: one for production and one for development.
    - For the production images, run `$ docker-compose -f docker-compose.prod.yml up`
    - For the development version of the images, run `$ docker-compose -f docker-compose.dev.yml up`
 5. Open your browser and go to `http://localhost:3000`.
+(If deployed to production, simply enter your server's URL.)

 ##### Running the Web App With Custom Data:
 You can use your own dataset (images) for the product-similarity web app.
 The database file (`.db`), Annoy Index file (`.ann`), and the saved model files are not version controlled, and therefore are absent from this repo.
 You will need to generate those files -- here's how: